QUT-Digital-Observatory/youte/README.md

 The config file stores API keys, as well as the quota usage associated with each API key.

+## (all sections below are out-of-date)
+New content to be updated soon.

 ## Run a search

 `youtupy search` is the command that collects data from YouTube API.